-24. On July 21, 2017, the consolidated case was administratively reassigned from Judge Johnson to Judge Kathy M. Flanagan.
-On August 7, 2017, Respondent filed an SOJ motion on behalf of Spiegel, which was granted, and the matter was then transferred to Judge Patrick J. Sherlock.

-25. On August 14, 2017, Respondent filed a motion for leave to file a fifth amended complaint against 16 separate defendants, containing 99 counts, 223 pages, and 1,436 paragraphs.
-Respondent labeled the fifth amended complaint as "First Consolidated Law Division Complaint."
+- 22. On July 21, 2017, the consolidated case was administratively reassigned from Judge Johnson to Judge Kathy M. Flanagan.
+On August 7, 2017, Respondent filed an SOJ motion on behalf of Spiegel, which was granted, and the matter was then transferred to Judge Patrick J. Sherlock. - 23.
+On August 14, 2017, Respondent filed a motion for leave to file a fifth amended complaint against 16 separate defendants, containing 99 counts, 223 pages, and 1,436 paragraphs.
+Respondent labeled the fifth amended complaint as "First Consolidated Law Division Complaint." - 24.
+Subsequently, an SOJ motion was filed on behalf of one of the Association parties, and the consolidated case was reassigned to Judge Margaret Ann Brennan on September 1, 2017. - 25.
+On September 12, 2017, Respondent filed another SOJ motion on behalf of the Trustee for the now correctly named trust.
+However, on November 14, 2017, Judge Brennan denied this motion, finding that the Trustee had already received an SOJ. - 26.
+On February 8, 2018, Judge Brennan denied Spiegel and the Trustee's motion for leave to replead the complaint.

-26. At the time Respondent filed the complaints described in this Count on behalf of Spiegel, he knew that he was bringing and defending claims that were frivolous.

-27. Respondent filed the complaints described in this Count on behalf of Spiegel knowing that he was doing so with no substantial purpose other than to embarrass, delay, or burden the other parties to the litigation.

-28. Subsequently, an SOJ motion was filed on behalf of one of the Association parties, and the consolidated case was reassigned to Judge Margaret Ann Brennan on September 1, 2017.

-29. On September 12, 2017, Respondent filed another SOJ motion on behalf of the Trustee.
-However, on November 14, 2017, Judge Brennan denied this motion, finding that the Trustee had already received an SOJ.

-30. On February 8, 2018, Judge Brennan denied Spiegel and the Trustee's motion for leave to replead the complaint.
 During the hearing on that date, Judge Brennan admonished Respondent for his "baffling" conduct in failing to correct the deficient and frivolous pleadings in the face of clear admonitions by previous judges, and instead, "only piling on more deficiencies."
-Judge Brennan further found that Spiegel and Respondent's act of restating the same allegations the court had already determined were not good enough to state a cause of action was harassment against the defendants.

-31. On February 28, 2018, Respondent filed a petition for recusal or substitution of Judge Brennan for cause, alleging Judge Brennan engaged in multiple ex parte communications.
+Judge Brennan further found that Spiegel and Respondent's act of restating the same allegations the court had already determined were not good enough to state a cause of action was harassment against the defendants. - 27.
+On February 28, 2018, Respondent filed a petition for recusal or substitution of Judge Brennan for cause, alleging Judge Brennan engaged in multiple ex parte communications.

 The only facts alleged by Respondent were contained in the header ("Court Engaged In Ex-Parte Communication") and the first two paragraphs of the motion, which referenced Judge Brennan's statement of "[y]ou've been advised in the fact of these very clear admonitions," when she denied Respondent's motion for leave to file the fifth amended complaint.
 Respondent alleged that the plaintiffs had only previously received one "vague, incorrect dismissal of a one complaint," thus, according to Respondent, Judge Brennan's reference to admonitions must have been received through ex parte communications.

-32. On February 28, 2018, Respondent knew that he had no factual or legal basis for the allegation that Judge Brennan engaged in any unauthorized, ex parte communication.
-Respondent made the allegation of unauthorized, ex parte communications by Judge Brennan with reckless disregard to its truth or falsity concerning the integrity of Judge Brennan.

-33. On May 8, 2018, Judge Gregory J. Wojkowski denied the petition for recusal or substitution of Judge Brennan for cause.
-Respondent moved for reconsideration, and that motion was denied on May 14, 2018.

-34. On July 6, 2018, Respondent moved the court to reconsider the denial of leave to replead, and the trial court denied the motion to reconsider on July 11, 2018.

-35. Between May 9, 2018 and July 27, 2018, the parties filed four separate petitions for sanctions under Illinois Supreme Court Rule 137.
+- 28. Respondent knew that he had no factual or legal basis for the allegation that Judge Brennan engaged in any unauthorized, ex parte communication.
+Respondent made the allegation of unauthorized, ex parte communications by Judge Brennan with reckless disregard to its truth or falsity concerning the integrity of Judge Brennan. - 29.
+On May 8, 2018, Judge Gregory J. Wojkowski denied the petition for recusal or substitution of Judge Brennan for cause.
+Respondent moved for reconsideration, and that motion was denied on May 14, 2018. - 30.
+On July 6, 2018, Respondent moved the court to reconsider the denial of leave to replead, and the trial court denied the motion to reconsider on July 11, 2018. - 31.
+Between May 9, 2018 and July 27, 2018, the parties filed four separate petitions for sanctions under Illinois Supreme Court Rule 137.
 Spiegel sought sanctions against Hall and her legal counsel; the Association, various unit owners and their counsel; and attorney, Michael C. Kim, his firm and their counsel.
 Hall and her counsel sought sanctions against Spiegel and Respondent.
 The Association also sought sanctions against Spiegel and Respondent.
 Kim sought sanctions against only Spiegel.
 On February 6, 2019, Judge Brennan ordered all matters besides the sanction petitions stayed until further order of the court.